sachidanand-pradhan/rigi_assignment/README.md

   - Users can change the order of videos in the playlist.
   - This functionality provides a convenient way for users to organize and customize the sequence of videos they want to watch.

+- **Fullscreen Feature:**
+  - Clicking the fullscreen button expands the video for an immersive full-screen viewing experience.

 ## Technologies Used

 - React.js